Psychotherapy Groups & Workshops

 - Irvin D. Yalom

-At VAULT, our therapy groups and workshops offer a powerful way to grow, connect, and heal alongside others facing similar challenges.
+At Vault Psychotherapy Services, our therapy groups and workshops offer a powerful way to grow, connect, and heal alongside others facing similar challenges.
 Whether you're a teen navigating emotions or a parent supporting your child, group therapy can help you feel less alone and more understood.

 Our groups are a mix of learning (psycho-education) and real-time connection (process-focused).
 We explore what’s happening in the moment—what you're feeling, how you're reacting, and what might be getting in the way of change.
 Sharing space with others who “get it” can be a deeply validating and motivating experience.